Travel firms cancel holidays as violence grips Egypt

-FRANKFURT/LONDON Violence sweeping Egypt has hit its tourism - a vital part of the economy - as governments warn holidaymakers to stay away, prompting some foreign travel agents to stop all trips there.
+FRANKFURT/LONDON Violence sweeping Egypt hit the nation's tourism industry on Friday as European governments warned holidaymakers to stay away from its Red Sea resorts, prompting some travel agents to stop all trips to Egypt.

-The latest unrest looks likely to kill off a tentative recovery of a sector that accounted for more than a tenth of GDP before the uprising that ousted President Hosni Mubarak in 2011, starting a period of political uncertainty which worsened with events of this week.
+German tour operators Thomas Cook Germany and TUI Germany, part of Europe's largest tour operator TUI Travel, cancelled all trips to Egypt after the German foreign ministry advised against travelling to the beach resorts popular with European sun-seekers and divers.

+"Foreign Minister Guido Westerwelle urges German citizens to take this travel advice very seriously," a foreign ministry spokesman said.

+Similar advice from Sweden's foreign ministry led Swedish tour operators to stop all trips to the resorts of Sharm el-Sheikh, 400 kms from Cairo on the Sinai Peninsula, and Hurghada on the Egyptian mainland.

+Hundreds of thousands of Egyptians took to the streets on Friday after attacks by police on supporters of Egypt's first freely elected president Mohamed Mursi, who was overthrown last month, left over 620 people dead.

-Millions of foreigners visit Egypt each year to laze on its beaches, tour ancient ruins and cruise along the Nile, but Germany has advised its citizens to avoid its Red Sea resorts and Americans have been warned to keep away completely.
+Millions of foreigners visit Egypt each year to laze on its beaches, tour ancient ruins and cruise along the Nile.
+The worsening unrest deals a further blow to a sector that has suffered during more than two years of political instability since the ousting of Mursi's predecessor Hosni Mubarak.

-The latest travel warnings are a bitter blow to people like Sharbagy who said media coverage of the deadly violence was partly to blame for hurting business.
+Demand for holidays at the isolated Red Sea towns far from Egypt's cities has held up relatively well and the latest travel warnings will come as a bitter blow to local business owners.

-"Most of the events are 600 km (370 miles) away in Cairo and in Alexandria, but people just don't realise that," he told Reuters by telephone.
+"Most of the events are 600 kilometres away in Cairo and in Alexandria, but people just don't realise that," he told Reuters by telephone.

 "Downtown Hurghada is absolutely quiet.
 All I saw today were some people and police sitting together protecting the church."

-Three years ago the $13 billion industry accounted for 11 percent of GDP, according to the World Tourism Organization.
+Three years ago the $13 billion (8 billion pounds) industry accounted for 11 percent of GDP, according to the World Tourism Organization.

 When Mursi, an Islamist, came to power last year, many tourism professionals feared his government would ban alcohol and bikinis, putting off their European customers.